Antonio-Riccio/Csp-Generator-Magento/README.md

 # Csp-Generetor-Magento
 this script allows you to automatically generate a csp_whitelist.xml file

+Giude:
-#Step 1
+  # Step 1
   Using DevTool for save log

-#Step 2
+  # Step 2
   Run the script and insert
   1. Name Module
   2. Set Report only or Restrict mode
   3. Path file log saved in the step 1

-#Step 3
+  #S tep 3
-Import folder generated ad Good job
+  1. Import folder generated
+  2. apply database updates by running `php bin/magento setup:upgrade`
+  3. Flush the cache by running `php bin/magento cache:flush`
+  4. Good job

 #Info